-- Review of BMP: All County owned BMPs were inspected at least once during the permit year.
-One BMP, Fairmont Phase 1-4, landscaping maintenance needed.
-The County is working on the best method for upkeep on this BMP.
-All privately owned facilities are on track. - Program Plan Revisions: Program Plan changes are not needed at this time
+- Review of BMP: All privately owned facilities are on track.
+Covid-19 affected the original date of inspections. - Program Plan Revisions: Program Plan changes are not needed at this time

 6. Pollution Prevention/Good Housekeeping for Municipal Operations

 - 1. Written procedures for operations and maintenance activities to minimize discharge of pollutants; - 2.
 SWPPPs for maintenance facilities categories as high priority facilities with high potential of discharge of pollutants and a review of all sites for changes in high priority facilities statues - 3.
 Nutrient management plans for municipal sites applying nutrients in excess of one (1) contiguous acre; - 4.
 Training plan and schedule for municipal employees